rhodes-comp367/project3-hashsets/README.md

 **Cite any resources or existing code you used.**

 We used Agda builtin libraries such as Nat, Bool, Equality, and Data.maybe.
-We also utilized ChatGBT to get an idea of how to go about certain functions such as remove-first, especially to understand the skeletal code.
-For hash set, I used ChatGBT for skeletal code for index and vec-apply as I wanted to ensure the definition would be compatible with other functions.
+We also utilized ChatGPT to get an idea of how to go about certain functions such as remove-first, especially to understand the skeletal code.
+For hash set, I used ChatGPT for skeletal code for index and vec-apply as I wanted to ensure the definition would be compatible with other functions.

 **Discuss any challenges, or anything you'd like feedback on.**
 Our main challenge was trying to set up the entire project as the idea of proving how hash set worked took a while to map out.
 Another challenge we had was trying to debug our definitions and holes.
 Because of how busy the projects got and the collective struggle to debug, I also realized you were very busy and was hard having a second to ask questions.